-The Company has issued a second inaugural Eurobond benchmark transaction under the EMTN Programme of 500 EUR million with value date September 25, 2003.
+The Company has issued a Eurobond benchmark transaction under the EMTN Programme of 500 EUR million with value date September 25, 2003.
 The bond has an original maturity of fifteen years and carries a yearly coupon of 5,500%.
 The bond matures on September 25, 2018.

-The Company has issued a third inaugural Eurobond benchmark transaction under the EMTN Programme of 1 EUR billion with value date August 12, 2009.
+The Company has issued a Eurobond benchmark transaction under the EMTN Programme of 1 EUR billion with value date August 12, 2009.
 The bond has an original maturity of seven years and carries a yearly coupon of 4,625%.
 The bond matures on August 12, 2016.
-Because of a discount of 7,01 EUR million at issuance, the net proceeds of the bond amounted to 992,99 EUR million.
-Changes in the fair value of the liability attributable to the hedged interest rate risk in the amount of -6.7 EUR million are recognized in the Income Statement (see Note 12).
+Changes in the fair value of the liability attributable to the hedged interest rate risk in the amount of 27,5 EUR million (2009: negative 6,7 EUR million) are recognized in the Income Statement (see Note 6).